A Comprehensive Study of Code-removal Patches in Automated Program Repair: Experimental Methodology

 \subsection{Analysis of Failed Continuous Integration Builds}

-The second part of the study consists in the analysis of the collected builds, which is organized in the following two steps: \begin{itemize} \item We perform a sanity check of the builds. \item We retrieve essential information about the failure. \end{itemize}
+The second part of the study consists in the analysis of the collected builds, which is organized in the following two steps: \begin{itemize} \item we perform a sanity check of the builds, \item we retrieve essential information about the failure. \end{itemize}

 \textbf{Sanity Check of Builds}.
-The goal of the first step is checking if the results obtained with jKali are the same as the ones reported in the Repairnator-Experiments repository.
+The goal of the first step is to check if the characteristics of the builds used in our experiment, e.g., the number of failing/crashing test cases, are the same as the ones reported in the previous Repairnator experiment \cite{repairnator}.
 Indeed, even if a build failed in the past, there is no guarantee that the same build fails with the same error after several months: this is due to changing external dependencies, closed third-party services that the application under test uses, flakiness\footnote{ As observed in a study conducted by Durieux et al.~\cite{durieux2020empirical}, 0.80\% of the builds of their dataset, which contains 3,286,773 Travis CI builds, are flaky.
 In particular, 46.77\% of the restarted builds (1.72\% of the builds of their dataset) change their state from \emph{failed} to \emph{passed}.
 Thus, builds that fail due to flaky tests are not unusual.} of the tests, etc. In addition, our selection criterion requires builds that include only one failing or crashing test case.
-To sum up, the sanity check ensures the following two conditions: \begin{itemize} \item the build process terminates correctly, \item the execution of the tests terminates with ether a failing or a crashing test case \end{itemize}
+To sum up, the sanity check ensures the following two conditions: \begin{itemize} \item the build process terminates correctly, \item the execution of the tests terminates with either a failing or a crashing test case. \end{itemize}

 We thus downloaded the 4,105 selected builds and executed their test cases, discarding the builds that did not pass the sanity check.
 At the time of the experiment in March 2020, this step results in 2,187 builds discarded for the following reasons: \begin{itemize} \item 635 builds had errors during the build phase (e.g., because some dependencies are not resolvable); \item 393 builds passed all the test cases, suggesting the presence of flaky tests causing the failure on the first place; \item 75 builds generated a timeout during the execution of the test cases; \item 1,084 builds had multiple failing and crashing test cases. \end{itemize}